scottdavis/resume/resume.markdown

 ## Experience

-### Senior Software Architect - Tourbuzz LLC 2013-present
+### Software Architect and Team Lead - Tourbuzz LLC 2013-present
+* Lead a team that updated legacy flash multimedia experience to Html5
+* Created a real time theme compiler for a custom look and feel of designs
+* Manage work for a team of engineers

 ### UX Engineer / iPhone Developer - Space Telescope Science Institute, Maryland 2009-2013